rya-sge/access-denied/_posts/2025-01-14-ethereum-nft-standard.md

   ) external returns (bool success);

   /// @notice Transfer fractional tokens from one address to another
-  /// @dev The operation should revert if amount is less than the balance of `from_`
-  /// @param to_ The address to transfer fractional tokens to
-  /// @param amount_ The fractional value to transfer
   /// @return True if the operation was successful function transfer(address to_, uint256 amount_) external returns (bool success);

-  /// @notice Transfers the ownership of an NFT from one address to another address
+  /// @notice Transfers the ownership of an NFT from one address to another address function safeTransferFrom(
-  /// @dev Throws unless `msg.sender` is the current owner, an authorized
-  ///      operator, or the approved address for this NFT
-  /// @dev Throws if `from_` is not the current owner
-  /// @dev Throws if `to_` is the zero address
-  /// @dev Throws if `tokenId_` is not a valid NFT
-  /// @dev When transfer is complete, this function checks if `to_` is a
-  ///      smart contract (code size > 0).
-If so, it calls `onERC721Received`
-  ///      on `to_` and throws if the return value is not
-  ///      `bytes4(keccak256("onERC721Received(address,uint256,bytes)"))`.
-  /// @param from_ The address to transfer the NFT from
-  /// @param to_ The address to transfer the NFT to
-  /// @param tokenId_ The NFT to transfer
-  /// @param data_ Additional data with no specified format, sent in call to `to_` function safeTransferFrom(
     address from_,
     address to_,